Overview

 - co-ordinating with similar programs for farmed elk and deer

-The surveillance program for wild cervids is based largely on submission of animal heads by hunters.
-Submission of deer heads from some areas (eastern Alberta from Cold Lake to the U.S. border) is mandatory.
+The surveillance program for wild cervids is based largely on submission of deer heads by hunters.
+In designated parts of the province, submission of deer heads may be mandatory or voluntary.

 - caribou